AlenKAOs/Spark-MNIST/README.md

 ```
 mvn clean install
 ```
 The jar library will be available in `target` folder.
-After compiling, a ready-to-go example of use is provided before.

 #### Classification
 ```
 spark-submit --class scaladl.Classifier target/scaladl-1.0.0.jar